-A radiologist, who is a physician specially trained in MRI and other radiology examinations (such as X-ray, CT, ultrasound and Nuclear Medicine), will analyze the images and provide you and your physician a signed report immediately.
+A radiologist, who is a physician specially trained in MRI and other radiology examinations (such as X-ray, CT, ultrasound and Nuclear Medicine), will analyze the images and provide you and your physician a signed report within 5 to 10 business days.
 Radiologists at AIM Medical Imaging are Fellows of the Royal College of Physicians and Surgeons of Canada and are licensed by the College of Physicians and Surgeons of British Columbia.
 Our radiologists are also involved with UBC internal research and academia.

 Yes.
 Because the MRI machine uses a strong magnetic field, which will move objects made with iron or steel, let us know if you have any of the following:

 - Any implant made partially or wholly of iron or steel

 Even metal objects not made of iron or steel can interfere with the exam – so don’t bring any of the following into the examination room (a secure private room to store your valuables will be provided):

 - Ipod items